the-okapi/sh/README.md

 ## Installation

-Flag Quiz is only compatible on macOS.
+Flag Quiz is only compatible on macOS Sonoma.

 To install, run command `curl https://the-okapi.github.io/sh/flagquiz.sh | sh` in the terminal app